October 4th, 2023

 There are 3 different board layouts.

-Click the image above to go to the guide that corresponds to your model.
+Click the image above to see the guide corresponding to your model.
 This one is for the Gen 1 ESC with bullet connectors, but 3 capacitors as well.
 This generation is used for the G30D regional variant.

 Start by removing the 18 Security Torx T-15 screws on the bottom.